- 1 Candida in men

 It has also been shown that conventional treatment with itraconazole is significantly more effective than the use of a supplement with the ‘friendly’ bacterium Lactobacillus acidophilus.
-However, these probiotics have been shown to be useful against bacterial vaginosis.
+However, these probiotics are useful against bacterial vaginosis.

 Complications of a fungal infection penis

-An emergency treatment at the hospital then protects the organs from infection, while antifungal drugs are administered to kill the active fungus.
-Vulnerable men with a fungal infection on their penis can be advised to go to hospital as a precaution because they are likely to have a greater chance of getting a systemic infection.
+Emergency treatment at the hospital then protects the organs from infection, while antifungal drugs are administered to kill the active fungus.
+Vulnerable men with a fungal infection on their penis can be advised to go to the hospital as a precaution because they are likely to have a greater chance of getting a systemic infection.